 Our opinion is expect more of these smaller designs in years to come.
 For those with finer woodworking skills, simple focal points could easily be a reality.

 These elements can be purchased or created on the jobsite with the same material being used.
 Jobsite work will require a lot of pre-planning and precision.Some ideas include Greek key borders or simple basket weave corners.

 Stenciled ideas can be accomplished by anyone.
 However a basic knowledge of when should be given top consideration.
 For unfinished floors a sealer coat should be applied after the initial rough and finer sanding is done.
 This will insure paints or dye will not leach into adjacent areas.

 The kitchen project on the right involved installing a diagonal field of solid five inch white oak, followed by a three row border.
 This site finished floor was then stained white with the stenciling performed after the sealer.

 Manufacturers that offer hardwood medallions can also track down other possibilities.
 Included are granite, ceramic, and travertine designs.
 Some higher end products actually contain stained glass.

 Not so common are unique parquet patterns, except standard finger block that has been popular in the past, found in the big home improvement centers.
 Finer more decorative parquet patterns can be customized with practically any species.
 Some of the more popular design names include Canterbury, Marseille, Fontainebleau, and Chateau.

-Frame options include Brazillian Cherry, American Walnut, Maple or Quarter Sawn Red Oak.
-Leather colors are numerous including twenty seven with our last count.
-Light shaded to almost black appearances.
+Frame options include over twenty different species to choose from.
+Leather colors show eight with our last count.
+Light shaded pearl white to almost black appearances.